Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Simulations

 \section{Simulations}

 To corroborate our theory, we construct a MDP with $100$ states, and use a feature matrix $\Phi$ with $K=10$ independent basis vectors.
 Using this MDP, we generate the state transition matrix $P_{\mu}$ and reward vector $R_{\mu}$ associated with a fixed policy $\mu$.
 We compare the performance of the vanilla uncompressed \texttt{TD}(0) algorithm with linear function approximation to \texttt{SignTD}(0) with and without error-feedback.
 We perform $30$ independent trials, and average the errors from each of these trials to report the mean-squared error $E_t=\Vert \theta_T-\theta^* \Vert^2_2$ for each of the algorithms mentioned above.
 The results of this experiment are reported in Fig.~\ref{fig:sim}.
 We observe that in the absence of error-feedback, \texttt{SignTD}(0) can make little to no progress towards $\theta^*$.
 In contrast, the behavior of \texttt{SignTD}(0) with error-feedback almost exactly matches that of vanilla uncompressed \texttt{TD}(0).
-Our results align with similar observations made in the context of optimization, where \texttt{SignSGD} with error-feedback retains almost the same behavior as \texttt{SGD} with no compression \cite{stichsparse, reddySignSGD}.
+Our results align with similar observations made in the context of optimization, where \texttt{SignSGD} with error-feedback retains almost the same behavior as \texttt{SGD} with no compression~\cite{stichsparse, reddySignSGD}.
+We provide some additional experiments below.

-Although our analysis for the Markov setting relied on a projection step to keep the iterates from blowing up, our simulations do not involve any projection.
-This seems to indicate that projection is perhaps not needed to stabilize the iterates of \texttt{EF-TD}.
-However, a formal proof of this fact remains to be established.
-In what follows, we perform additional simulations to verify our theory.

-$\bullet$ \textbf{Simulation of \texttt{Topk-TD(0)} with Error-Feedback}.
+{$\bullet$ \textbf{Simulation of \texttt{Topk-TD(0)} with Error-Feedback}.
 We simulate the behavior of \texttt{EF-TD} with the operator $\mc{Q}_{\delta}(\cdot)$ chosen to be a top-$k$ operator.
-We consider the same MDP as before, but with lower rewards: the rewards for this experiment are chosen from the interval $[0 1]$.
+We consider the same MDP as above, with the rewards for this experiment chosen from the interval $ $.
 The size of the parameter vector $K$ is $50$, and the discount factor $\gamma$ is set to be $0.5$.
 We vary the level of distortion introduced by $\mc{Q}_{\delta}(\cdot)$ by changing the number of components $k$ transmitted.
 Note that $\delta=K/k$.
-As one might expect, increasing the distortion $\delta$ by transmitting fewer components impacts the exponential decay rate; this is clearly reflected in Fig.~\ref{fig:topk}.
+As one might expect, increasing the distortion $\delta$ by transmitting fewer components impacts the exponential decay rate; this is clearly reflected in Fig.~\ref{fig:topk}.}